Yupelri (revefenacin)

 If your breathing problems quickly worsen after taking Yupelri, contact 9-1-1 right away.

-• Liver, prostate, or bladder problems
+• Have liver, prostate, or bladder problems

 Yupelri may interact with other medicines.
 Before beginning treatment for COPD, tell your doctor about all your health conditions and any other drugs, vitamins, or supplements you are taking.
 This includes over-the-counter drugs.